Posted by marilynch

 Volunteers receive a Monterey County Youth Center volunteer orientation.

 A Youth Center officer is present throughout every class.
-The students selected by the MCYC Activities Coordinator to be in the class have been at the Youth Center a long time, are settled in, and have been screened to participate.
+The students selected by MCYC staff to be in the class have been at the Youth Center a long time, are settled in, and have been screened to participate.

 How to talk to a teenager